lordtao/android-tao-rest-data-processor/README.md

 For HTTP request will return HttpStatus code or ERROR  in msg.what.

-For local file request (using FileRequest) process will be return FILE_SUCCESS or ERROR in  in msg.what.
+For local file request (using FileRequest) process will be return FILE_SUCCESS or ERROR in msg.what.

 Request execution example: